MarijaPanova/SEDC/README.md

 # SEDC
-Code repository for exercises and homeworks
+Code repository for the NOT test